YoichiroUrita/Math/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hessenberg matrix -->(Single QR shift)--> <u>Extraction of Complex Eigen value</u>

-2) Eigen vectors are extracted from original matrix (asymmetric matrix) and Eigen values by EigenVectorForComplex.vba
+2) Eigen vectors are extracted from original matrix (asymmetric matrix) and Eigen values by <a href="EigenVectorForComplex.vba">EigenVectorForComplex.vba</a>

 &nbsp;&nbsp;![#008c15](https://placehold.it/15/008c15/000000?text=+)
 <em> How to use?</em><br>